 Image of a combinatorial gene regulation

 Interactions and information theory

 I’ve also shown how such higher-order interactions are centrally located in the landscape of higher-order information theory.
-Currently, I’m a postdoc at the Max Planck Institute for Mathematics in the Sciences, where I look at the role of higher-order information theory in other complex systems, such as n-qubit quantum circuits.
+While at the Max Planck Institute for Mathematics in the Sciences I looked at the role of higher-order information theory in other complex systems, such as n-qubit quantum circuits.

+Image of a combinatorial gene regulation